 Foreign Investors: Partially.
 Allowed in Equity, not in debt.
-Now foreign individuals can also invest.
+Now foreign individuals can also invest, but it’s complicated.

-Capital: Expensive: Needs a multi-crore networth and established presence.
+Capital: Expensive: Needs a 50-100 cr. networth and established presence.

 Entry and exit is remarkably easy – just calculate the NAV on any given day and offer that to investors.
 Dividends for equity funds don’t get taxed.
 In fact even capital gains from transactions (buy low, sell high) in equity funds don’t get taxed under current laws, even if you distribute the to investors.
 This is a remarkably tax efficient structure.